Lbuell/ivan_the_terribles_blog/README.md

 Unicorn server to get more workers

-## Information

-  A small Opal app that turns a Ruby LL into a OO Javascript Linked list.
-There are two files for this assignment, the first is with an array and the 2nd is without

 ### Known Issues

 If you discover any bugs, feel free to create an issue on GitHub fork and